MicrochipTech/PIC32MZW1_Matter_Project/examples/lighting-app/mchp/pic32mzw1/README.md

 ## Wi-Fi Network Provisioning

-To connect the WFI32-IoT board to the target AP:
+If you want to connect the WFI32-IoT board to the target AP other than the default settings, you can perform below steps:

   #### Step 1:
   Short press the Switch 1 (SW1), the WFI32-IoT board will reboot and start in softAP mode.